mariegrace31/drive-easy-backend/README.md

 - [Kanban Board Link](https://github.com/users/Chandan-devs-tech/projects/7/views/1)
 - [Screenshot of the initial state of our Kanban board](https://github.com/Chandan-devs-tech/drive-easy-backend/issues/11)
-- We are group of four members.
-You can see the names in the authors section.
+- We are a group of four members.
+You can see the names in the author's section.

 <!-- PREREQUISITIES -->
 ## **Prerequisites 🧱**<a name="prerequisites"></a>

-In order to run this project you need:
+To run this project you need:

 - A GitHub account
 - Node JS